-Many of us use cleaning products in our homes that are not exactly pet safe.
-Ingredients such as bleach, ammonia, chlorine, glycol ethers, and formaldehyde can cause problems in adults and children, but pets are particularly at risk for things such as cancer, anemia, and liver and kidney damage, according to studies that include data on pets.
+Many of us use household cleaning products that are not exactly safe for dogs.
+Ingredients such as bleach, ammonia, chlorine, glycol ethers, and formaldehyde — found in common household cleaners such as Pine-Sol, Mr. Clean, Clorox Bathroom Cleaner, Scrubbing Bubbles, Windex, Tide, and Cheer — can be toxic to adults and children, but pets are particularly at risk for things such as cancer, anemia, and liver and kidney damage, according to studies that include data on pets.
 Here’s what you need to know.

 Avoid purchasing or using products that include these ingredients:

-If you do decide to keep toxic cleaners, make absolutely sure they are put away.
+If you do decide to keep toxic cleaners that are not safe for dogs, make absolutely sure they are put away.
 Put child safety locks on cabinet doors or put cleaners up as high as possible.
 Never use them when your pet is in the same room, air out the house after cleaning with them, and never leave any residue.
 Remember, even when the toxic cleaners are stored and closed, the vapors left behind can continue to harm both us and our pets.
 The warning signs are clear; we recommend making pet-safe cleaning products a rule around the house.